 The classrooms in which pupils learning EAL will be taught will differ in terms of the languages and literacies prevalent in the peer group.
-In your school, pupils learning EAL may be in design and technology classes with peer groups similar to the following.
+In your school, pupils learning EAL may be in art classes with peer groups similar to the following.